multi-vit/multi-vit/README.md

 # Hi, I’m Andy👋

-- 👀 I’m a Northants based tuba player, pianist and teacher who swapped the teaching for coding!
-- 🌱 I’m currently learning to code with School of Code (https://schoolofcode.com/) - Bootcamp 12
-- 💞️ I’m looking to collaborate on anything tech or music related!
-- 📫 You can get in touch on [LinkedIn](https://www.linkedin.com/in/mult-vit/)
+In a former life, I was a peripatetic music teacher, then I completed [School of Code](https://schoolofcode.com/)'s Bootcamp 12.
+When I'm not coding, I still regularly play the tuba and piano.
+Feel free to get in touch on [LinkedIn](https://www.linkedin.com/in/mult-vit/)
 </br>

 ![Andy's GitHub stats](https://github-readme-stats.vercel.app/api?username=multi-vit&show_icons=true&theme=radical)